clemsos/writings/_quora/2015-09-04-What-are-some-compliments-or-flattering-phrases-you-can-say-to-a-woman-in-French.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are some compliments or flattering phrases you can say to a woman in French? - Quora
+    What are some compliments or flattering
+    phrases you can say to a woman in French? - Quora
 ---